define957/manysvms/README.md

 ```{r}
 install.packages("devtools")
 ```
 After you installed `devtools`, remember to instal `RTools`.
-You can find suitable `RTools` on the website https://cran.r-project.org/bin/windows/Rtools/.
+You can find suitable `RTools` on the website https://cran.r-project.org/bin/windows/Rtools/. （on Mac OSX you should install suitable `clang` and `gfortran`, see more: https://cran.r-project.org/bin/macosx/tools/ and https://mac.r-project.org/tools/）
 After above steps, please run the following command :
 ```{r}
 devtools::install_github("define957/manysvms")
 ```
 Then you can have `manysvms` package on your PC。
+## Important notice
+This project is currently being redesigned !!! 🔧
+The old version of the function will be deprecated in the new version !!!

 ## SVMs for classification